-- January '19, MyFreeTaxes.com link on ONAC website - Restarted national Native EITC/VITA Network and funding Native VITA programs with support of the Wells Fargo Foundation - Started first Native Bank On Coalition in the U.S.-integration of Bank On Approved Accts. with tribal and Native-led nonprofit programs.
+- According to 2017 FDIC survey data, 44.5% of American Indian/Alaskan Native households are un- or underbanked. - Recently started first Native Bank On Coalition in the U.S.-integration of Bank On Approved Accts. with tribal and Native-led nonprofit programs.